RaulPontello/deploy_kinesis_with_terraform/README.md

 # Stock Market Kinesis Pipeline

-> End-to-end real-time data streaming with AWS Kinesis Data Stream, Kinesis Firehose, S3, and a Python producer that pulls live stock quotes via Yahoo Finance — all provisioned with Terraform.
+> This is an education project: End-to-end real-time data streaming with AWS Kinesis Data Stream, Kinesis Firehose, S3, Lambda Function and SNS for alerts and a Python producer that pulls live stock quotes via Yahoo Finance — all provisioned with Terraform.

 ---